Ziwei-Huang-BU/EC523-Project/README.md

 ## Task Description
 The goal of this project is to implement a contrastive self-supervised learning framework: Momentum Contrastive Learning (MoCo) [1] on unlabeled images to boost the performance of the supervised learning on binary pathological classification task: 1.
 COVID positive (“1”) and negative (“0”) results from COVID-19 lung CT scan.
 2. Breast Cancer IDC positive (“1”) and negative (“0”) from Breast Cancer Histology tissue microscopy images.

+**The training part contain two main training processes:**
+1. Pretraining using Momentum Contrastive learning (MoCo) with unlabeled datasets.
+2. supervised transfer learning targeting on binary classification.

 The backbone network is chosen to be ResNet-18.
-We compare the different final performance of the model without MoCo pretraining and with different rounds of MoCo pertaining steps.

 ## Datasets Description